Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Nice diagrams and nice moves

 {\bf {Nice handle slides.}} Recall that in a Heegaard diagram a handle slide of the curve $\alpha_1$ over $\alpha_2$ can be specified by an embedded arc $\delta$ with one endpoint on $\alpha_1$, the other on $\alpha_2$ and with the property that $\delta$ (away from its endpoints) is disjoint from all the $\alphak$--curves.
 The result of sliding $\alpha _1$ over $\alpha _2$ along $\delta$ is a pair of curves $(\alpha _1', \alpha _2)$, where $\alpha _1'$ is the connected sum of $\alpha _1$ and $\alpha _2$ along $\delta$, cf. Figure~\ref{f:slide}.

 \begin{defn} {\whelm Suppose that $\DD =(\Sigma , \alphak , \betak , \w )$ is a nice diagram.
-We say that the embedded arc $\delta$ defines a \emph{nice handle slide} if $\delta$ is contained by a single elementary rectangle $R$, and the other elementary domain $D_{1}$ containing $\delta (0)$ on its boundary contains a basepoint.} \end{defn}
+We say that the embedded arc $\delta$ defines a \emph{nice handle slide} if the interior of $\delta$ is contained in a single elementary rectangle $R$, and the other elementary domain $D_{1}$ containing $\delta (0)$ on its boundary contains a basepoint.} \end{defn}

-{\bf {Nice stabilizations.}} Suppose that $(\Sigma , \alphak , \betak , \w )$ is a nice diagram.
-There are two types of stabilizations of the diagram: type-$b$ stabilizations do not change the Heegaard surface $\Sigma$, but increase the number of $\alphak$-- and $\betak$--curves, and also increase the number of basepoints, while the type-$g$ stabilizations increase the genus of $\Sigma$ and the number of $\alphak$-- and $\betak$--curves, but keep the number of basepoints fixed.
+{\bf {Nice stabilizations.}} Suppose that $\DD = (\Sigma , \alphak , \betak , \w )$ is a nice diagram.
+There are two types of stabilizations of the diagram: type-$b$ stabilizations do not change the Heegaard surface $\Sigma$, but increase the number of $\alphak$-- and $\betak$--curves, and also increase the number of basepoints, while type-$g$ stabilizations increase the genus of $\Sigma$ and the number of $\alphak$-- and $\betak$--curves, but keep the number of basepoints fixed.
 In the following we will describe both types of stabilizations.

 We start with the description of nice type-$b$ stabilizations.
-Suppose that $D$ is an elementary domain of the diagram $\DD$, which contains a base point.
+Suppose that $D$ is an elementary domain of the diagram $\DD$, which contains a basepoint $w$.
 Suppose furthermore that $\alpha ' , \beta '\subset D$ are embedded, homotopically trivial circles, bounding the disks $D_{\alpha '}, D_{\beta '}$ respectively, and intersecting each other in exactly two points.
-Assume that the disks $D_{\alpha '}, D _{\beta '}$ are disjoint from the basepoint of $D$ and take a point $w'\in D_{\alpha '}\cap D_{\beta '}$, cf. Figure~\ref{f:nsta}.
+Assume that the disks $D_{\alpha '}, D _{\beta '}$ are disjoint from the basepoint of $D$ and consider a new basepoint $w'\in D_{\alpha '}\cap D_{\beta '}$, cf. Figure~\ref{f:nsta}.

 \begin{defn} {\whelm The multi-pointed Heegaard diagram $\DD '= (\Sigma , \alphak \cup \{ \alpha '\}, \betak \cup \{ \beta '\}, \w \cup \{ w'\} )$ is called a \emph{nice type-$b$ stabilization} of $\DD =(\Sigma , \alphak , \betak , \w )$.
 Conversely, $(\Sigma , \alphak , \betak , \w )$ is a \emph{nice type-$b$ destabilization} of $\DD '$.} \end{defn}